Looking for a one day in Dallas itinerary? Got some news for you: This local’s guide is ready to be used.

 If the name Clyde Barrow doesn’t ring a bell, maybe the dynamic duo known as Bonnie and Clyde will… They were historic outlaws that robbed banks and committed murder around the 1930s.

-To put it simple terms, they’re one of the US’s most iconic dynamic duos.
+To put it in simple terms, they’re one of the US’s most iconic dynamic duos.

 Snap a Pic at the Dallas Bowler Hat